Auction Terms Glossary

 An auction where the property is sold to the highest qualified bidder with no limiting conditions or amount.
 The seller may not bid personally or through an agent.
 Also known as an auction without reserve.

-The person whom the seller engages to direct, conduct, or be responsible for a sale by auction.
+The person whom the seller contracts with to engage, direct, conduct, or be responsible for a sale by auction using either a live auction format or an online auction format.
 This person may or may not actually call or cry the auction.

 A prospective buyer’s indication or offer of a price he or she will pay to purchase property at auction.
-Bids are usually in standardized increments established by the auctioneer.
+Bids are usually in standardized increments established by the auctioneer or online software.

-A form executed by the high bidder confirming and acknowledging the bidder’s identity, the bid price and the description of the property.
-Also known as Memorandum.
+A person who communicates a bid from a bidder to the auctioneer confirming and acknowledging the bidder’s identity, the bid price and the description of the property.

 The package of information and instructions pertaining to the property to be sold at an auction event obtained by prospective bidders at an auction.
-Sometimes called a bidder packet or due diligence package.
+This is sometimes called a bidder packet or due diligence package.

 A method of sale whereby the successful high bidder wins the right to choose a property or properties from a grouping of similar or like-kind properties.
-After the high bidder’s selection, the property is deleted from the group, and the second round of bidding commences, with the high bidder in round two choosing a property, which is then deleted from the group and so on, until all properties are sold.
+After the high bidder’s selection, the property is either deleted from the group or a new grouping is created.
+Then, the second round of bidding commences, with the high bidder in round two choosing a property or combination of properties, and so on, until all properties are sold.

-The person who is responsible for the accounting and paperwork at an auction sale.
+The person responsible for recording the bids at an auction sale.

-A percentage added on to your bid amount.
-Buyer premiums are used by many auction houses as a way of spreading the cost of the event with the people who benefit most from the opportunity to purchase; the buyer.
-It is an amount added to the high bid in addition to the high bid and payable by the buyer.
-This should be in the terms and advertising for the auction.
+A percentage added to your bid amount to establish the contract price.
+A Buyer’s premium is used by many auction houses as a way of spreading the cost of the event with the people who benefit most from the opportunity to purchase; the buyer.
+This information should be provided and disclosed to you in the terms and advertising for the auction.

 The fee charged to the seller by the auctioneer for providing services, usually a percentage of the gross selling price of the property established by contract (the listing agreement) prior to the auction.